joshedwbit/DjangoWebsiteRedesign/notes/to-do.md

 # steps
-footer: add svg + cleanup
-breakup stylesheets correctly (use SASS) responsive
+footer: add svg + cleanup - align rhs of footer so aligned in middle (2 flex containers needed, one to align symbols in row, then second to align that contaienr in the middle of the footer container) breakup stylesheets correctly (use SASS) responsive